 Remote verifiers should have a way to determine how much trust they are willing to place in a vTPM, based on evidence.

-vTPMs should always be associated with
+vTPMs should always be associated with vPlatforms meeting the same Platform Specification

-In particular, the PCRs of a given vTPM should have the same interpretation over the lifetime of the vTPM.
-Different platform (eg. PC Client, Embedded, Mobile, etc.) populate PCRs in different ways.
+In particular, the PCRs of a given vTPM should have the same interpretation over the lifetime of the vTPM, as should the mapping between localities and particular other VMs in the virtual platform.
+Different platform specifications (eg. PC Client, Embedded, Mobile, etc.) populate PCRs in different ways; if a particular vTPM could be associated with different kind of platforms over its lifetime, there are security risks inherent in the interpretation of vTPM PCR contents or locality permissions.
 It is expected that virtual platforms will vary at least as much if not more than physical platforms because it is easier to create new configurations in a virtualized environment.
-Existing vTPMs.
-A new vTPM must be manufactured if the changes.
+Existing vTPMs cannot be associated with a virtual platform that does not meet the Platform Specification described in the vTPM’s credentials.
+A new vTPM must be manufactured if the Platform Specification changes.

+While this requirement may often be implemented by maintaining a constant vPlatform to vTPM association, for simplicity and ease of use, that is not strictly required.
+In comparison, in the physical world, we would consider a pTPM to still be legitimate even if the pTPM’s motherboard were placed into a new machine with different hard drives and peripherals; we would not, however, consider it safe to put a pTPM meeting the Mobile specification into a machine expecting a PC Client TPM.

 vTPM trust should be rooted in a hardware TPM or equivalent secure hardware